GauSTAR: Gaussian Surface Tracking and Reconstruction: Experiments

 \textbf{Surface re-meshing}.
 Following Gaussian unbinding, our method updates the underlying mesh to reconstruct new surfaces with the correct topology.
 Without this update, the geometry topology remains consistent with the initial input mesh, leading to suboptimal quality.

 \textbf{Scene flow warping}.
 For each frame initialization, we construct scene flow to warp the Gaussian Surfaces from the previous frame, effectively handling large deformations.
-This approach significantly enhances tracking quality and prevents the optimization process from getting trapped in local minima.
+This approach significantly enhances tracking quality and helps prevent the optimization process from getting trapped in local minima.